 Advertisement

-RSV stands for “respiratory syncytial virus,” one of the most common causes of respiratory infections worldwide.
-The virus has gotten much attention for the severe illness that it can cause among infants and young children—especially those who were born pre-term.
-The virus can also cause severe illness among adults, especially those who are older (over age 65) and those who are living with certain chronic health conditions, including cardiovascular disease.
+Respiratory syncytial virus (RSV) is one of the most common causes of respiratory infections worldwide.
+The virus has received much attention for the severe illness that it can cause among infants and young children—especially those who were born pre-term.
+The virus can also lead to severe illness among adults, especially those ages 50 and older and those who are living with certain chronic health conditions, including cardiovascular disease.

 What is cardiovascular disease?

-Sometimes referred to as “heart disease,” cardiovascular disease (CVD) refers to a group of conditions that impact the functioning of the heart and blood vessels.
+Sometimes referred to as “heart disease,” cardiovascular disease (CVD) refers to a group of conditions that affect the functioning of the heart and blood vessels.
 Common examples include:

-• Coronary artery disease.
-Plaque buildup in the coronary arteries that restricts blood flow to the heart and can lead to heart attacks.
+• Coronary artery disease: Plaque buildup in the coronary arteries restricts blood flow to the heart and can lead to heart attacks.

-• Heart failure.
-A condition where the heart is unable to pump enough blood to meet the body's needs, causing symptoms that can include fatigue, shortness of breath, and fluid retention.
+• Heart failure: This is a condition where the heart is unable to pump enough blood to meet the body's needs, causing symptoms that can include fatigue, shortness of breath, and fluid retention.

-Cardiovascular disease is one of the most common chronic diseases in the United States.
-It is also the leading cause of death among people living in the United States.
+Cardiovascular disease is one of the most common chronic illnesses in the United States.
+It is also the leading cause of death among U.S. adults.

 Cardiovascular disease and severe RSV

-As mentioned above, people who have cardiovascular disease may be at an increased risk of severe RSV infections—they are more likely to have an infection that results in hospitalization, that requires a ventilator, and/or ends in death.
+People with cardiovascular disease are at a higher risk of severe RSV infections.
+They are more likely to have an infection that results in hospitalization, that requires a ventilator, and/or ends in death.

 Severe RSV infections refer to infections that have spread into the lower respiratory tract—the bronchial tubes and the lungs.
 Pneumonia is one example.
 Pneumonia can cause life-threatening complications, especially when untreated or undertreated.